akosmrlj/FEniCS_tutorial/README.md

 ## Additional software

-I recommend installing [Paraview](https://www.paraview.org/) for visualisation.
+We recommend installing [Paraview](https://www.paraview.org/) for visualisation.

 Note: It is also possible to install Paraview via the conda-forge channel.
 However, this has not been tested and one may encounter a number of package dependency issues if trying to install Paraview in the fenicsproject conda environment provided above.